-recognize the pre-existing urban scale subdivisions and commercial developments do not set a precedent for additional development of this density and desing.
+recognize the pre-existing urban scale subdivisions and commercial developments do not set a precedent for additional development of this density and design.

 General Development Criteria

 To maintain the scenic visual quality of open and agricultural lands in the Keystone-Odessa community, development criteria that embraces the area’s agricultural past is defined under the following headings.